 Opster for managed services or self-hosted Elasticsearch

 No matter how you’re hosting your Elasticsearch, you can benefit from Opster’s complete solutions for Elasticsearch.
-With an Opster Essentials subscription, your database administration will be taken care of from start to finish.
+With an Opster AutoOps subscription, your database administration will be taken care of from start to finish.
 You’ll benefit from complete resolution of issues in your infrastructure & data layers, end-to-end support and constant optimization of your clusters.
-To learn more about Opster Essentials, click here.
+To learn more about Opster AutoOps, click here.

 Still not sure which solution is best for you?

 If you still don’t know whether you should find a managed service provider or run your Elasticsearch self-hosted, contact us here and let us know why.